Use AI to Build Practical Business Intelligence Systems

 Applied AI Systems for Business Intelligence

 The goal is not to become a software developer.
-The goal is to become the kind of BI professional who can use AI to build useful systems that save time, reduce manual work, and create more valuable outputs for teams and clients.
+The goal is to become a BI professional who can use AI to build better workflows, tools, documentation, and insight systems.

 AI Features Are Useful, But They Only Scratch the Surface